Pfern/OSODOS/docs/LITERATURE_STUDY/README.md

 To make this work across computers and within research collaborations, you will need to install the Mendeley desktop application on each of the participating computers (whether your own or of a collaborator).
 The application will then synchronise bibliographies and PDFs across these installations on request.
+This way, you and your collaborators all around the world can assemble a shared collection of relevant literature.

 Accomplishments
 ---------------